mirioeggmann/blch-challenge-task-23/README.md

 You are allowed to use any language, framework, and platforms.
 However, the supervisors are familiar with those: Golang, Java, JavaScript/TypeScript, Ethereum, Bitcoin, Linux.

-## Possible further improvements in a next step after this challenge task
+## Possible further product improvements in a next step after this challenge task
-- Add a feature to redeem tickets i a nice fashion (with QR code scanning or similar)
+- Add a feature to redeem tickets in a nice fashion (with QR code scanning or similar)

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Credits